 My mom’s favourite saying keeps coming to mind: What doesn’t kill you makes you stronger.

-Well then, if that’s true, Christine must be the strongest person in the world.
+Well then, if that’s true, Maddie must be the strongest person in the world.

 What to do?